If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Tea tree oil is an effective antiseptic oil that can help to keep the scalp clean and healthy.
 It can treat itchy scalp, dandruff, and other fungal and bacterial infections.

-This oil is very potent and should be used along with carrier oil on the scalp and skin.
+This oil is very potent and should be used with carrier oil on the scalp and skin.

 Uses: Tea Tree oil, along with a carrier oil, can be used for DIY recipes for hair treatments and masks, soaps, and massage oils.